defaultxr/xr-abstractions/README.md

 defaultxr's pure data abstractions
 ==================================

-this is a collection of pure data abstractions i've made. i don't use pd as much as i used to but this is probably the place where you'll find the latest versions of all my stuff.
+This is a collection of pure data abstractions i've made.
+I don't use pd as much as i used to but this is probably the place where you'll find the latest versions of all my stuff.

-please notify me if you get any "not found" errors while you're using any of these (i may have forgotten to include some of them in the repository).
+Please notify me if you get any "not found" errors while you're using any of these (i may have forgotten to include some of them in the repository).

-hopefully the comments in each one will be useful to you. below is an overview of the contents of this library.
+Hopefully the comments in each one will be useful to you. below is an overview of the contents of this library.

 analysis
 ========